BGCG/project-5/README.md

 ### Rationale to map the business requirements to the Data Visualizations and ML tasks

-Business requirement 1: **The client would like us to conduct a study to visually differentiate between a cherry plant infected with powdery mildew and one that is not.**
+Business requirement 1: **The client would like a study conducted to visually differentiate between a cherry plant infected with powdery mildew and one that is not.**

 Business requirement 1 maps to the following user story: As a client, I can see a study comparing the leaves infected with powdery mildew or not so I can see if there are any discriminatory features between the two groups

 I will tackle this user story by performing a study to determine whether we can visually differentiate a leaf infected with powdery mildew and one not infected with powdery mildew.
-This will allow us to determine whether the powdery  mildew can cause visual difference in the cherry leaves and also will give us a clue to whether the client's request of developing a tool to detect powdery mildew in cherry leaves can be solved by image analysis alone.
+This will determine whether the powdery  mildew can cause visual difference in the cherry leaves and also will indicate whether the client's request of developing a tool to detect powdery mildew in cherry leaves can be solved by image analysis alone.

 Business requirement 2: **The client would like to detect whether a cherry leaf has powdery mildew or not.**